AsherJingkongChen/video-compression-assignment/outputs/README.md

 ### Details

-The workflow is as follows:
+The process workflow is as follows.

 ![diagram](./README-2.svg)